fg2it/grafana-on-raspberry/wheezy-jessie/README.md

-# Grafana v3.1.1 release for raspberry pi 2 /*wheezy and jessie*
+# Grafana v3.1.1 release for raspberry pi 2 and 3/*wheezy and jessie*
 Build from tag [v3.1.1](https://github.com/grafana/grafana/tree/v3.1.1) with [this](https://github.com/fg2it/phantomjs-on-raspberry/releases/tag/v2.1.1-wheezy-jessie)
-`phantomjs` binary working on raspberry pi 2 running raspbian/wheezy or jessie.
+`phantomjs` binary working on raspberry pi 2 (and 3) running raspbian/wheezy or jessie.

 `go` version was 1.5.2, `nodejs` was 5.10.1, `npm` was 3.8.3  and `phantomjs` was [2.1.1](https://github.com/ariya/phantomjs/tree/2.1.1).
 The build was done